rbowsley/lamplighthelp/source/30-2-0_Waiting_Lists_Module-_Managing_Waiting_Lists_from_the_Menu_Bar.markdown

 #### Historical view in pop-up

 You can use this option to see an historical view which shows the details of all {{people}} and {{org}}s who have been on the list, past and present.
-Again this table can be downloaded or printed if required.
+Again, this table can be downloaded or printed if required.

 #### Edit